Patricia A. Gabow: Early life and education

-Patricia Anne Acquaviva was born in January 1944 to an Italian-American family.
-Her parents, Pat Acquaviva and Terese Colonna Acquaviva, married in 1942.
+Patricia Anne Acquaviva was born in 1944 to an Italian-American family.
+Her parents, Patrick Acquaviva and Terese Colonna Acquaviva, married in 1942.
 Her father, a private first class in the US army, was killed in action in March 1945 during the Allied advance from Paris to the Rhine, after which she and her mother moved in with her uncle and grandparents.
 Her mother, a teacher, remarried to James R. Helmintoller in 1951.

 She earned her B.S. in biology at Seton Hill College in 1965.
-She received her M.D. at the Perelman School of Medicine at the University of Pennsylvania in 1969.
+She received her M.D. at the University of Pennsylvania School of Medicine in 1969.

 Academic career

-After interning in medicine for one year at the hospital of the University of Pennsylvania, she undertook a one-year residency in internal medicine at Harbor General Hospital in 1970.
-This was followed by one-year renal fellowships at San Francisco General Hospital and the hospital of the University of Pennsylvania.
-In 1973 Gabow joined Denver Health and Hospitals to establish its nephrology department.
+After interning in medicine for one year at the Hospital of the University of Pennsylvania, she undertook a one-year residency in internal medicine at Harbor General Hospital in 1970.
+This was followed by one-year renal fellowships at San Francisco General Hospital and the Hospital of the University of Pennsylvania.
+In 1973, she joined Denver Health and Hospitals to establish its nephrology department.
 She began as an instructor in the Division of Renal Diseases at the University of Colorado, advancing to a full professorship in 1987.